mendix/docs/howto7/extendability/how-to-get-started-with-the-timeseries-connector.md

 2. Provide a **Channel key**.
 3. Provide a **Measurement interval**.

+  <div class="alert alert-info">{% markdown %}

   You are free to chose the channel key name and the measurement interval.
 This interval is stored and can be used for analysis.

+  {% endmarkdown %}</div>

 <iframe width='100%' height='491px' frameborder='0' src='https://modelshare.mendix.com/models/d0dc163e-9741-4efc-986e-00bcbbf86ce7/timeseries-connector-create-channel?embed=true'></iframe>